Chicado V: Racing career

 Chicado V was sent out for race training as a two-year-old, at first to her owner's trainer, Farrell Jones, who liked neither her calf-knees nor her habit of running poorly in training.
 She consistently hung behind the other horses in group training runs, and Jones sent her back to Vessels, who then sent her to trainer Eddie Moreno.
 Moreno finished her training and sent her to the track for her first race, a 350 yd contest that she won while setting a new track record for a two-year-old of 18.1 seconds.
 Her performance persuaded Jones to relent, and he took her back to his training barn.
 Her knees would not allow her to be raced often, and she only started once more as a two-year-old, a 220 yd race at Bay Meadows Racetrack that she won while equaling the track record of 17.2 seconds for the distance.

 After an 11-month break, Chicado V returned to the track as a three-year-old, but her legs continued to create problems.
 She started four times during her three-year-old year, winning once, with one second and one third place.
 In her win at Pomona, the site of her first win, she lowered the track record for the 350 yd distance from 18.1 to 17.9 seconds.
-Her knees continued to be a problem, and although she never broke down, or became unable to run, she was retired in December 1953.
+Her knees continued to be a problem, and although she never broke down or became unable to run, she retired in December 1953.